lynnfaraday/aresmush.com/tutorials/code/create-plugin/plugin-folder.md

 Your plugin must live in a folder under `aresmush/plugins/<your plugin name>`.

-> **Important Convention:** The folder name must be one word, all lowercase, containing only letters and numbers.
+{% include note.html content="The folder name must be one word, all lowercase, containing only letters and numbers." %}

 We can use the create plugin script to create our plugin directory structure: